AtaSahin/testops-insights/README.md

 pip install -r requirements.txt
 ```

-Or install in development mode:
+Or for development:

 ```bash
 pip install -e .
 ```

-After installation, the `testops-insights` command will be available.
+After install, `testops-insights` command is available.

 ## Quick Start

-1. **Organize your test results** in a folder structure:
+1. Put your test results in folders like this:

 ```
 test-results/